metaplex-foundation/developer-hub/src/pages/core/external-plugins/oracle.md

 **Assets to be not transferable during the hours of noon-midnight UTC.**

-- Create onchain Oracle Account in a program of your choice.
+- Create onchain Oracle Plugin in a program of your choice.
-- Add the Oracle plugin to Asset specifying the lifecycles events you wish to have rejection validation over.
+- Add the Oracle Plugin Adapter to an Asset or Collection specifying the lifecycles events you wish to have rejection validation over.
-- You write a cron that writes and updates to the Oracle Account at noon and midnight flipping a bit from true/false/true.
+- You write a cron that writes and updates to your Oracle Plugin at noon and midnight flipping a bit validation from true/false/true.

 ### Example 2

 **Assets can only be updated if the floor price is above $10 and the asset has attribute “red hat”.**

-- Create onchain Oracle Account in a program of your choice.
+- Create onchain Oracle Plugin in a program of your choice.
-- Add the Oracle plugin to Asset specifying the lifecycles events you wish to have rejection validation over.
+- Add the Oracle Plugin Adapter to Asset specifying the lifecycles events you wish to have rejection validation over.
 - Dev writes Anchor program that can write to the Oracle Account that derive the same PRECONFIGURED_ASSET accounts
 - Dev writes web2 script that watches prices on a marketplace, AND with known hashlist of Assets with the 'Red Hat' trait red updates and writes to the relevant Oracle Accounts.